Tag Archives: Troubleshooting

 From the admin standpoint the deleted resource looks like.

-The deleted group under “deleted groups” in Entra Id and under Microsoft 365 admin center (note that it’s 30 days group can be restored):
+The group appears under “Deleted Groups” in Entra ID and Microsoft 365 Admin Center (note that the group can be restored within 30 days):

 Restoring SharePoint site

-That is the reason that uses (team members) will not get access to the site automatically once the SharePoint site is restored.
+That is the reason that users (team members) will not get access to the site automatically once the SharePoint site is restored.
 But let us get the SharePoint site PowerShell object:

 GroupId is zeroes, which is good, IsTeamsConnected if false, which is correct, but the RelatedGroupId is still the same (as if it is a channel site) and the owner is the same.

-The home page (site root) looks something in between teams-connected and standalone site.
-There is no teams icon and no pop-up window when hover over the site title.
-But there is a “Conversation” menu we usually have at group-based (btw it fails if you click on it, because it supposed to send you to the group under Outlook… so you’ll get “Sorry, something went wrong” – “Invalid group id or group alias.”).
+The home page (site root) looks like something in between a Teams-connected and standalone site.
+There is no Teams icon and no pop-up window when hovering over the site title.
+But there is a “Conversation” menu we usually have on group-based sites (by the way, it fails if you click on it, because it’s supposed to send you to the group in Outlook… so you’ll get “Sorry, something went wrong” – “Invalid group ID or group alias.”)

 "Sorry, something went wrong" - "Invalid group id or group alias."